genesys-samples/Architect_IVR_Data-Actions/content/020-Script-Construction/30_Actions.md

 Select **Add Step**, and select **If/Else** to add another step to our action.

-If/Else contructors allow us to compare data and execute different actions depending on the outcome.
+If/Else constructors allow us to compare data and execute different actions depending on the outcome.

 They are simply logical operators that allow us to say things like "**If** this equals this, **Then** do this, or **Else** do this.